LSST-nonproject/sims_maf_contrib/README.md

 First, move to where you would like to install the contributed metrics and clone the repo:

     git clone  git@github.com:LSST-nonproject/sims_maf_contrib.git
-OR (to clone via https instead of ssh, if you do not have a github account
+OR (to clone via https instead of ssh, if you do not have a github account)

     git clone  https://github.com/LSST-nonproject/sims_maf_contrib.git

-Make sure you have setup the lsst environment, and declare the package with eups (only need to do this once):
+Make sure you have setup the lsst environment, and declare the package with eups (you only need to do this once):

     cd sims_maf_contrib
     eups declare -r . -t $USER

-Setup the package.
+Setup the package (you have to do this every time you log into a new shell):

     setup sims_maf_contrib -t $USER -t sims